Skip to main content

 Software Engineer at Frilans Finans

 Have you ever wondered how old you are…in milliseconds?
-Or exactly how many weeks there are between two dates?
-Don't worry, in this post you can get the answer to all your "How many [unit] is it between [date] and [date]?" questions!
+Or exactly how many weeks there are between two moments in time?
+Don't worry, in this post you can get the answer to all your "How many [unit] is it between [moment] and [moment]?" questions!

 For example your birthday